 "I am sorry, I am just making it more bearable, it makes people less tedious.."
 His words were slightly slurred but still clear.
 Without warning from his brain he placed a hand onto her waist, she immediately pushed it away.
 It took Henry a few moments to process what had occurred, by then she wore a frown.

 "Please go sit down Henry, before you embarrass us both."
-Eliza turned from him, he watched her walk back over towards Peter, using the table for subtle support, he rested a hand there, gathering courage to move.
+Eliza turned from him, he watched her walk back over towards Stuart, using the table for subtle support, he rested a hand there, gathering courage to move.
 Pickering had been watching, getting out of his seat he went to his friend's side.

 "Higgins, the couple are leaving soon, so should we."
 Placing a hand on Henry's shoulder, he twisted the man's torso to view the departing couple.